SSPO: Subsentence-level Policy Optimization: Methodology

 We define the dynamic entropy clipping method as follows:

 When the entropy of the subsentence is relatively large, we expand the clip interval range, allowing tokens with high entropy to participate more in the gradient update.
 This prevents them from being clipped and increases the update intensity.
 When the entropy of the subsentence is relatively small, it means that the model has learned these tokens well.
-Therefore, we reduce the clipping interval range to limit the update intensity of these tokens.
+Therefore, we reduce the clipping interval bound to limit the update intensity of these tokens. $b_{low}$ and $b_{high}$ represent the lower bound and upper bound of clipping range. $\alpha$, $\beta$ and $\gamma$ are three hyperparameters.
 Through semantic segmentation and adaptive entropy clipping, our final objective is as follows: